Like any good virtue, trust doesn’t develop overnight. It takes time, effort, and people putting in the work to mould strong relationships.

 Why isn’t trust simply a given

-“People don’t just trust you just because you say they should,” remarks Perron Goodyear, Director of Emergency Disaster Services at The Salvation Army.
+“People don’t just trust you just because you say you should,” remarks Perron Goodyear, Director of Emergency Disaster Services at The Salvation Army.

 Trust in emergency management is built on the tenets of cooperation and the willingness to share information.
 How effectively you communicate information can determine the speed and quality in preventing illness and injury, reducing anxiety, and facilitating relief efforts.